Prospect Hill, Waltham, Massachusetts: History

 Waltham acquired approximately 75 acre for the park from private landowners in 1893.
 This area comprised the two peaks and their immediate surroundings.
 Additional land was purchased over several decades and the park reached 219 acre in 1927.
 It was improved with trails, picnic areas, fences and other amenities and generally well maintained through the first half of the 20th century.
 Vegetation management included the clearing of dead trees and underbrush, as well as the planting of thousands of trees.
 As a result of additional land purchases, the parked reached 250 acres by 1997.
 Its current size is 273 acres.

 In 2021, the main park entrance from Totten Pond Road was temporarily closed as construction began on a capital improvement project to add "a water spray park, children’s playground area, picnic area, pavilion, multipurpose half court and a gaga pit".
-Construction is expected to be complete in Fall 2021, when planning for a second phase of improvements will begin.
+Construction was completed and the park reopened in November 2021.